-At that next meeting 25 women came and had a vibrant discussion on free-market economics for more than 2 hours.
+At that next meeting 25 women came and had a vibrant discussion on what drives innovation and economic opportunities for more than 2 hours.
 The energy level was high.
 Some had known each other for 10 years and had discovered for the first time they shared interest in economic issues and understanding the impact of public policy and government regulations.

 From a local idea to a national organization